How Welsh Revenue Authority (WRA) statistics meet the Code of Practice for Statistics and the dimensions of value

 Properties sold more than once in a year

-All our LTT statistics count transactions during 2018-19, in which the same property or piece of land may have been sold more than once.
-Our best estimate is that between 3.5% and 4% of transactions involved a piece of land which has been sold more than once in 2018-19.
+All our LTT statistics count transactions during the time period stated, in which the same property or piece of land may have been sold more than once.
+Our best estimate is that between 4% and 5% of transactions involved a piece of land which has been sold more than once in 2019-20.

 - buying a second home or holiday home

 The LTT statistics only include properties sold in the past year.
 They don’t represent the full stock of properties in any local authority.